 The fundamental misconception, addressed by Savage, is the issue of toxicity of residues in the food they eat.
 In fact, the pesticides in use today by both organic and conventional farmers have very low acute toxicity.

 What about the potential for collateral damage to beneficial insects?

-Anti-GMO activists have repeatedly claimed that certain chemicals, including the herbicide glyphosate in conjunction with Bt-modified corn and other crops, have been responsible for reducing populations of bees, butterflies and other “non-target” species.
-While recent studies have challenged these claims.
-It’s been documented that certain organic pesticides can kill these species.
+Anti-GMO activists have repeatedly claimed that certain chemicals, including the herbicide glyphosate used in conjunction with modified corn and other crops, have been responsible for reducing populations of bees, butterflies and other “non-target” species.
+Recent studies have challenged these claims.
+It’s also been documented that certain organic pesticides are far more lethal than any known GMO-linked pesticide.
 According to the Xerces Society for Invertebrate Conservation, organic-approved pelylysticides including Beauveria bassiana, a naturally occurring fungus, diatomaceous earth, insecticidal soap, horticultural oil, pyrethrins, rotenone (another organic-approved synthetic which is now banned), spinosad, and copper sulfate can be very toxic to bees.

 Surprising chemical loophole